rodrigomartind/rodrigomartind/README.md

 # Hi, my name is Rodrigo Dominguez 👋

+## Resume
+I'm a Android Developer with more than six years of experience.</br>
+In 2014 I created my first screen with a button that showed a Toast 😛.</br>
+In 2015 I started my first work as Android Developer 🎮.</br>
+In 2016 I crashed App in production from a big Bank from Argentina (several times) 🤣.</br>
+In 2017 I founded CerveChat, a social network for beer fan 🍻.</br>
+In 2018 I generated impact on millions and millions of people with a travel App in LATAM ✈️</br>
+In 2019 I am part of the fintech war in LATAM (currently here) 💳.</br>
+In 2020 I merged my first contribution in Google (in ConstraintLayout library) 😍.
+Google contacted me to work with them, but "pasaron cosas" (if you would like to know what happened I will tell you privately).😭😭😭😭.</br>
+In 2021 I will like have more than 1000 suscriptors in my channel of youtube 🥰.</br>

+## Present
 - 🔭 I’m currently working as Sr Android Engineer @ MercadoLibre
 - 🌱 I’m currently learning to detect metals ⛏
 - 💬 Ask me about sleep many hours, The Simpsons, Breaking Bad, Cobra Kai, Android Development, and something of ConstraintLayout & MotionLayout 🚀
+- ⚽️ River Plate
+- 🏀 San Antonio Spurs
+- 🎾 Roger Federer
+- 🏆 9/12/2018

 ## Skills: